If your data inputs are garbage, there is minimal value in generating reports off of them. Don't sweat the small stuff, focus on what you need in...

 In the fighter pilot example, technical advantages in the aircraft combined with the unique ability of a few uber-capable pilots provided the winning edge.
 The pilot who was able to perform the OODA decision loop with the quickest iterations was the ultimate victor.

 The interesting thing is that while the OODA framework most obviously applies to the pilot, there is a huge application for the way the military needs to operate as an organization.
-The warfighter absolutely has decisions to make in the moment, but what about all the decisions that lead up to that moment?
-Strategists may have thought through thousands of potential scenarios and made decisions around the most probably outcomes.
+The warfighter absolutely has decisions to make at the moment, but what about all the decisions that lead up to that moment?
+Strategists may have thought through thousands of potential scenarios and made decisions around the most probable outcomes.